auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     stealer won't be able to use the status of memory-locked pages to more easily zero in on the most interesting bits of data in a highly generic way.

-    This "advantage" might not be worth much, as an all-powerful memory eavesdropper would be able to target your specific application.
+    This "advantage" might not be worth much, as such an all-powerful memory eavesdropper would be able to target your specific application.
 The only robust defense against a kernel-level eavesdropper is a suitable hardware security module.